 Wonderful free audio course for beginners and beyond.
 I wish I'd discovered this earlier in my Spanish studies, but I've learned much going through it as an intermediate learner.
 It is an innovative and entertaining learning method.
 Highly recommended and worth repeating several times.
 Here's a link to the Complete Spanish Course.

 The Pimsleur audio lessons are excellent for practicing speaking and listening and learning vocabulary and grammar.
-Pimsleur Latin American Spanish has four levels, each with thirty 30-minute lessons.
+Pimsleur Latin American Spanish has five levels, each with thirty 30-minute lessons.
 Pimsleur lessons are expensive to buy, but were available through my local library for free.
 I eventually worked through all the levels, then went through the upper levels again and again.
 Repeat lessons are great to do while cleaning house or taking a walk.
 They are not tedious and boring like other audio lessons I've used.
 Here is the User's Guide which explains how the lessons work.
 Since I am mostly a visual learner, for me it was best to use Pimsleur along with other Spanish-learning resources.
-(Yay, just discovered that there is now a 5th level!)

 This is a great tool.
 Incredible reading and listening practice.
 As you read/listen you can mark vocabulary and phrases you want to practice later.
 Watch the videos on their Help Page to get an idea how it all works.
 Excellent for any level, beginning to advanced.
 You can't save much vocabulary with the Free version but for $9 or $10 a month, the Premium version is fantastic and, for me, worth the price.

 Good lessons explaining grammar, etc., and some good practice exercises.
 You don't have to login to study or do the exercises.

 Lessons and practice exercises, organized by topic.
 If something is causing you grief (por vs. para!) you'll probably find help here.
 No login required.